Discovery & Ethnology

-Every dry season, a 1.5km bamboo bridge, the longest in the world, is built across the Mekong River in Cambodia and every year, it is dismantled in the wake of the monsoon tides.
+Every dry season, the world's longest bamboo bridge (1.5 km) is built over the Mekong River in Cambodia and, each year, it is dismantled in the wake of the monsoon tides.

-Not long ago, the bridge was built for the last time and replaced by a concrete one financed by Chinese investors.
+Recently, it was replaced by a concrete structure financed by Chinese investors.

-Three generations of Cambodian workers tell a story of social transformation during times of unstoppable environmental and social change.
+Three generations of Cambodian workers tell the story of this building, a symbol of social and environmental transformation.